umb-hub/What-A-Capacity-Test/README.md

 - Number of user active is incremental: half of test time is used to activate all user and the other half of time is used to stress system on full load
 - Each user generate a traffic with a request for each 2 seconds
 - Different static pages will be loaded using a **Random Order Controller** in order to generate a static traffic considering 2MB as mean of generic HTML page size.
-- Dynamic workload will be performed using a **Random Controller** in order to generate random traffic using static pages and dynamic webpages with database operations
+- Dynamic workload will be performed using a **Random Controller** in order to generate random traffic using dynamic webpages with database operations

 In summary, this **workload characterization** has those parameters: